 Upon passing the 50% and Substantial Completion Inspections, including any additional clearance required, the contractor will submit the appropriate invoice and all required documentation to the HRRP.
 If the contractor has questions or concerns regarding the invoice, the contractor may contact the Project Manager/Construction Lead with questions.

 Invoices must contain the contract number, purchase order number, and the appropriate Federal Identification Number (FEID).
 The HRRP may require any other information from the contractor that the HRRP deems necessary to verify that the goods and or services have been rendered under the contract.
 The contractor shall provide complete pricing information for all items.
-All requests for compensation for services or expenses must be submitted in detail sufficient for a pre-audit and post-audit in accordance with subsection 287.058(1)(a), Florida Statutes.Upon passing the progress and Final Inspections, including any additional clearance required, the contractor will submit the appropriate invoice and all required documentation to the HRRP.
-If the contractor has questions or concerns regarding the invoice, the contractor may contact the Project Manager/Construction Lead with questions.

-Invoices must contain the contract number, purchase order number, and the appropriate Federal Identification Number (FEID).
-The HRRP may require any other information from the contractor that the HRRP deems necessary to verify that the goods and or services have been rendered under the contract.
-The contractor shall provide complete pricing information for all items.
-All requests for compensation for services or expenses must be submitted in detail sufficient for a pre-audit and post-audit in accordance with subsection 287.058(1)(a), Florida Statut
+All requests for compensation for services or expenses must be submitted in detail sufficient for a pre-audit and post-audit in accordance with subsection 287.058(1)(a), Florida Statutes.

 Property Owner Responsibilities During Construction